LHON 101

 Directory of Neuro-Ophthalmologists

-Many LHON specialists suggest that people carrying a LHON mutation, both carriers and affected, should avoid environmental factors that could create additional stress on the mitochondria.
-These factors include:
+Most LHON experts suggest that people carrying an LHON mutation, both affected and unaffected carriers, avoid environmental factors that could create additional mitochondrial stress including:

 Smoke (all forms - tobacco, wood stoves, bonfires, wildfires, chemical factory fires, etc.)